utdata/icj-project-rig/README.md

 - Open Visual Studio Code into that folder and open the integrated Terminal.
 - Run `degit utdata/icj-project-rig`.
 - Initialize your repo with `git init`, add and commit the files.
-- Create your Github repo and connect them.
-Your Github repo and local repo should have the same name.
-The instructions for pushing an existing local repo to your Github repo will appear after you create the repo on Github, but here are the instructions again:
+- Create your GitHub repo and connect them.
+Your GitHub repo and local repo should have the same name.
+The instructions for pushing an existing local repo to your GitHub repo will appear after you create the repo on GitHub, but here are the instructions again:
   - Run `git remote add origin https://github.com/<github-username>/<github-repo-name>` in your local repo
   - `git branch -M main`
   - `git push -u origin main`